Stochstic Sampling for Generative Diffusion Models: From Euler-Maruyama to Higher-Order Schemes: Experimental Results

 \subsection{Evaluating CIFAR-10}

-In \cref{fig:StepsizeVsW2andFID_CIFAR10}, we evaluate \cref{prob:CIFAR10} and \cref{prob:LatentCIFAR10} using the EM method and our higher-order scheme \cref{eq:HigherOrderScheme}.
-The left panel reports performance for \cref{prob:CIFAR10} in terms of the $\mathcal{W}_2$ distance, while the middle panel shows the FID values for \cref{prob:CIFAR10}.
-The right panel presents the $\mathcal{W}_2$ performance of the analyzed discretization methods for \cref{prob:LatentCIFAR10}.
+In Figure \ref{fig:StepsizeVsW2andFID_CIFAR10}, we evaluate Problem \ref{prob:CIFAR10} and Problem \ref{prob:LatentCIFAR10}.
+The left panel reports performance for Problem \ref{prob:CIFAR10} in terms of the $\mathcal{W}_2$ distance, while the middle panel shows the FID values for Problem \ref{prob:CIFAR10}.
+The right panel presents the $\mathcal{W}_2$ performance of the analyzed discretization methods for Problem \ref{prob:LatentCIFAR10}.
 In this setup, samples are generated directly in the $2048$-dimensional latent space in which the FID is computed and are evaluated using our $\mathcal{W}_2$ measure, effectively recovering the FID values.
-Again, we used the \emph{ddmp++} network architecture and train it for 1000 epochs.
+In Table \ref{tab:ConvergencerateCIFAR10}, we depict the least squares convergence order of the slopes depicted in Figure \ref{fig:StepsizeVsW2andFID_CIFAR10}.
+The training setup is similar to the one used in toy problems with the only difference being the amount of training done, i.e. we use the \emph{ncsn++} network architecture and train it for 2000 epochs for Problem \ref{prob:CIFAR10}, and 1000 epochs for Problem \ref{prob:LatentCIFAR10}.